agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `collect()`

-Add object shaped data to a Collection.
+We use the `collect()` method to add object shaped data to the Collection.
 Be aware, that each data needs one `primaryKey` to be properly identified later.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Collect one Data
 ```
-In the above example, the `primaryKey` property is `id`, so '1' will be the unique identifier (primaryKey) of the collected data.
+In the above example, the `primaryKey` property is `id`, so _'1'_ will be the unique identifier (`primaryKey`) of the collected data.
-We can change the `primary Key` property in the `Collection Config`.
+We can change the `primary Key` property in the Collection `config`.
 ```ts
 App.createCollection({
     primaryKey: "key" // default 'id'
 });
 ```
-In case we collected data with an already existing `primary Key`, the existing data will be overwritten with the new data.
+In case we collect a data object with an already existing `primary Key`, the existing data will be overwritten by the new data.
 ```ts {2}
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Collect one Data
 MY_COLLECTION.collect({id: 1, name: "benno"}); // Overwrites already collected Data